Ozempic isn’t for everyone: The suite of drugs we need to advance obesity care

 GLP-1 receptor agonists and the GLP-1/GIP dual agonist are a class of medications used in the treatment of type 2 diabetes.
 Researchers are still exploring the mechanism behind GLP-1s and how they can help with weight loss.
 Nevertheless, they work by mimicking a naturally occurring hormone in your body (GLP-1), which may slow gastric emptying to help you feel fuller.
 GLP-1s may also help reduce appetite and cravings through a series of brain-gut interactions (and stabilize your blood sugar).
 All of which can help with weight loss.
 GLP-1/GIP dual agonist medications mimic two hormones in the body, GLP-1 and gastric inhibitory peptide (GIP), working to increase satiety and lower blood sugar.

-While there are only two GLP-1s that are FDA-approved for treating obesity—semaglutide (Wegovy®) and liraglutide (Saxenda®)—the others may be prescribed off-label.
+While there are only a few GLP-1s that are FDA-approved for treating obesity—semaglutide (Wegovy®) and liraglutide (Saxenda®)—the others may be prescribed off-label.
+Zepbound®, a GLP-1/GIP dual agonist, is also FDA-approved for treating obesity.

 Brand names Ozempic, Rybelsus®, and Wegovy